hjd1964/OnStep/README.md

 ======
 www.stellarjourney.com

-THIS IS THE BETA BRANCH, I RECOMMEND THIS WELL TESTED BRANCH FOR MOST USERS.
+THIS IS THE ALPHA BRANCH, THE MOST ADVANCED ONSTEP VERSION BUT ALSO THE LEAST WELL TESTED!
-NEW FEATURES AND BUG FIXES ONLY WHEN I DEEM THEM NECESSARY AND LOW RISK.
+I RECOMMEND THE BETA BRANCH FOR MOST USERS.

 Computerized telescope goto control based on Arduino driven stepper motors.
 All common mount types are supported: German Equatorial, Fork (and variations), and AltAzm (Dobsonian, etc.)